adamcutts/dynamical_systems_homology/README.md

 The Ripser package in Python gives a fast way to compute these barcodes.
 In `persistence_grid_length.py` is the file for computing the persistence barcodes of the delay embedding for each initial point, along with plotting a chosen statistic of these barcodes.

 ## Results
-Here is the resultant plot, where the length of the longest barcode is chosen as the relevant statistic.
+Here is the resultant plot, where the length of the longest bar in the 1-dimensional barcode is chosen as the relevant statistic.

 ![length_grid](longest_bar_grid_highres.png)